atomaszewicz/Bond/RStudio/Analysis.md

 As we discussed earlier, Connery's approach is quite American.
 While his average global gross is 18% lower than the Craig's (who has the highest average), his domestic gross is 28% higher than the next highest.
 Further, Connery performed 16% higher than average in foreign markets but 52% higher domestically!
 So although his foreign:domestic ratio is low, it seems it is more because he has a strong domestic appeal rather than a weak global one.

-With grosses rivaled only by Craig but with the lowest budgets, not only does an average Connery film profit over 50% more than the average Bond film, but his Profit:Budget ratio is over twice as high as the the average and this ratio is 60% higher than the next highest actor's ratio.
+With grosses rivaled only by Craig but with the lowest budgets, not only does an average Connery film profit over 50% more than the average Bond film, but his Profit:Budget ratio is over twice the average and this ratio is 60% higher than the next highest actor's ratio.
 It is hard to pretend that this is a completely fair analysis, the movie industry has changed a lot over the last 55 years.
 Directors and producers continually push the medium to create a more engaging and visercal cinematic experience.
 More extravagent sets and costumes, new cameras, and better special effects have caused budgets to [continue to pass new milestones every few years](https://en.wikipedia.org/wiki/List_of_most_expensive_films#Record-holders).
 It is hard to get around this since both the budgets and peoples willingness to go to the theatres (i.e. box office gross) are a product of their time, but it won't hurt to have a look at how the budgets have evolved over time.

 ### Budgets